-6.2.2 ESC Information Update Confirm
+7.2.2.2 ESC Information Update Confirm

 ESC Information Update Confirm shall be sent by the ESC to the SAS for the response to the ESC Information Update Indication.
-The ESC Information Update Confirm shall be empty JSON object (i.e. “{}”).
+The ESC Information Update Confirm shall be generated by encoding the MessageContainer object in which empty JSON object (i.e. “{}”) is used to generate encodedPayloadData field.

-6.3 DPA Activation Status Message
+7.2.3 Payload Data for DPA Activation Status Message

-6.3.1 DPA Activation Status Indication
+7.2.3.1 DPA Activation Status Indication

 DPA Activation Status Indication shall be sent by the ESC to the SAS.
-The DPA Activation Status Indication shall be generated by encoding the DpaActivateStatusIndication object in the following table using JSON.
+The DPA Activation Status Indication shall be generated by encoding the MessageContainer object in which the DpaActivateStatusIndication object is used to generate encodedPayloadData field.

-Table 9: DpaActivateStatusIndication object
+Table 10: DpaActivateStatusIndication object